 The Committee proceeded to elect a Chairman in accordance with Standing Order No. 29.
-The Town Clerk read a list of Members eligible to stand and Oliver Sells being the only Member expressing their willingness to serve was duly elected Chairman for the ensuing year and took the Chair.
+The Town Clerk informed the Committee that Caroline Haines as the only Member expressing their willingness to serve was, therefore, duly elected as Chairman for the ensuing year and took the Chair.

-That the Members of the Open Spaces and City Gardens Committee wish to place on record their sincere appreciation to
+RESOLVED UNANIMOUSLY: that the Members of the Open Spaces and City Gardens Committee express their since thanks to: